steveloughran/formality/styleguide/styleguide.md

 1. Similarly: if your IDE automatically creates .* package imports at a certain threshold, set that threshold to be "999".
 1. If you are patching some code and the imports are complete mess of randomness, do at least try to add new imports adjacent to their existing packages.
-1. And add new static imports at the bottom.
+1. And always new static imports at the bottom.

 It's interesting to see how Spark's commit checker reviews all its patches and enforces the ordering.
 It'd be good to know if that reduces merge and backport confict.